barnabyashford/2110743-notes-and-codes/notes/week5_1.md

 <img width="276" alt="Screenshot 2568-03-03 at 02 32 31" src="https://github.com/user-attachments/assets/ef144dc9-da43-48a7-9bc7-4d9504a92b48" />

+>  This is what happens when we plot contour graph without scaling our features.
+When use GD with the graph like this, it will take a lot of time.

+**Divide by max**

 $$ x_1 = \frac{\text{size (feet)}^2}{2000} $$

 $$ x_2 = \frac{\text{number of bedrooms}}{5} $$